-The Instructional Wine Trail extends along historic field paths leading through a compact area of approx. 4 km of vineyards.
-Starting from the center of Kurtatsch / Cortaccia, one can follow the „Saltnerpratz“ (hand symbol with spread fingers) along this trail through the vineyards towards Margreid / Magrè or in the opposite direction from the center of Margreid towards Kurtatsch.
+The Instructional Wine Trail extends along historic field paths leading through a compact area of approx. 8 km of vineyards.
+Starting from the center of Kurtatsch / Cortaccia, one can follow the „Saltnerpratz“ (hand symbol with spread fingers) along this trail through the vineyards towards Margreid / Magrè and then to Kurtinig or in the opposite direction from the center of Kurtinig or Margreid towards Kurtatsch.
 In doing so, visitors can encounter almost all of the varieties of grapes cultivated in the Unterland / Bassa Atesina region of South Tyrol and also different training methods.

 You’ll find a cluster of grapes as tall as a man, made of stones tumbled smooth by a glacier stream.
 The trail leads you through a hilly vineyard area where you can find almost every type of grape grown in South Tyrol, as well as individual cultivation methods, such as the pergola, which is traditional for South Tyrol, and the espalier systems.